marekhudyma/marekhudyma.github.io/_posts/2019-11-01-microservices-integration-good-practices.md

 When the request was not successful, retry can be a natural solution.
 With retry mechanism you need to be careful.
 It is not a golden hammer.
 Imagine that server has a performance problem.
 By retrying you can make situation even worse.
 Also think about retry strategy.
 Maybe you want to retry in the same time intervals or with exponential intervals.
-Another question is how many times you should retry.
-You need to find a good balance between
+Another question is how many times you should retry?

 # Circuit breaker

 # SAGA pattern
 # SEDA